mehwaffle10/Waffle_Balance/README.md

 - Changes team when picked up
 - Can automatically pick up materials again
 	- No longer automatically picks up normal arrows
+- Fixed vehicle deployments
+	- Appropriately sized area checks for each vehicle
+	- Fixed map alignment for area check
+	- Can not deploy on enemy players
+	- Area check is now checked from crate upwards instead of centered on the crate

 ### Drills
 - Can no longer dig gold